armollica/nicar-local-geodata/README.md

 - [QGIS](https://plugins.qgis.org/plugins/DissolveWithStats/)
 - Command line: [mapshaper](https://github.com/mbloch/mapshaper/wiki/Command-Reference#-dissolve) or [ogr2ogr](https://github.com/dwtkns/gdal-cheat-sheet) (scroll to "dissolve")

-#### If borders don't line up...
+### If borders don't line up...

-### Joining intersections
+### ...join by intersections

 A quick and dirty way of joining polygons to polygons is to say a set of polygons matches another if it (1) intersects it, (2) is contained within it, or (3) contains it.
 (See this [spatial joins example](http://geopandas.org/mergingdata.html#spatial-joins) using GeoPandas).

-### Interpolating (AKA making borders conform)
+### ...interpolate

 Census tract borders change from decade to decade.
 This makes it hard to get a reliable time series for a given neighborhood.
 The [Longitudinal Tract Data Base (LTDB)](https://s4.ad.brown.edu/projects/diversity/Researcher/Bridging.htm) lets you take old Census tract data (as far back as 1970) and get estimates that line up with the 2010 Census tracts for all years.

 #### Changes to tracts from 1970 (green) to 2010 (black)
 ![Tract changes](media/tract-changes.png)

 The technique boils down to calculating how much the old polygons intersect with the new and then taking weighted averages using the area size and population as weights.
+One nice this with this is you can combine geographies that have fairly different borders like tracts, police districts, voting wards.

+Caveat: You make some pretty big assumptions when use this technique--basically that the characteristics of the population are distributed evenly across the source geography.
+It really is an approximation.